cookies-xor-cream/HugoTest/content/posts/poetry/murder-at-the-nursery.md

 You said hi back, a sleight of tongue?
 Is this a lapse in judgement spied?
 I said hi, and then hello again,
-you said it back and I knew then: yhat my friend was dead.
+you said it back and I knew then:
+that my friend was dead.

 Hello, orphan.
 Hello again.